 Remember to show your Consumer Directed HealthSelect medical ID card every time you receive Covered Health Services from a Provider.
-If you do not show your ID card, a Provider has no way of knowing that you are enrolled in the HDHP and cannot determine your benefits.
+If you do not show your ID card, a Provider does not know that you are enrolled in the HDHP and cannot determine your benefits.
+If you forgot to pack your medical ID card, you can access a temporary card by logging into your Blue Access for Members account online or the BCBTX App.